 If you want to avoid the nuts and calories all together, whip our Creamy Un-Cheesy Spread Recipe!
 This is a great alternative to the nut cheeses while still providing that wonderful cheddar flavor.
 Just steam a butternut squash and in 12 minutes your finished ... next task!

-I love to add nut cheeses to our dinners.
-Nuts are a great source of minerals, but also contain saturated fat.
+I love to add nut cheeses to our dinners and nuts are a great source of minerals.
 So this is a great way to incorporate nuts into your diet to enhance the flavor and satiety of your dishes without going overboard on the calories.
 The nuts are easier to digest when soaked as well.
 It is easy to get lost on eating handful after handful of nuts and trail mixes.
 By using just a small dollop of nut cheese, you dramatically decrease your consumption without relying on unhealthy animal based cheeses.
 By making your own almond milk, you can avoid the added sugars and thickening agents in conventional almond milk from the store.